Answers to Most Recent Google Searches

 What is the process for hiring Houston Criminal Defense Attorney Ed Chernoff?

-My business office is located in downtown Houston, three blocks from the Harris County Criminal Justice Center.
+My Criminal Defense Law Practice is located in downtown Houston, three blocks from the Harris County Criminal Justice Center.
 I am always available by phone or email.
 Most emergency phone calls are answered or returned immediately.

 After speaking with me on the phone, an appointment can be set within two days.
 I always reserve at least one day on the weekend to allow for these appointments.
 During our meeting, a discussion is had to determine the best course of action to take in your criminal case.
 A fee is set for the exact type of defense you are most interested in pursuing.